In addition to the day-to-day team, FYF has the support of five Trustees who bring with them a wealth of business

 Kerr handles the marketing, PR and design for the charity.
 He spends a lot of his time photographing and videoing the amputees we work with and telling their inspirational stories.
 Despite almost always being dressed in grey, he’s actually a very cheery person… mostly.
 He also wrote these bios so the rest of the team currently aren’t speaking to him.
 You can clearly see him laughing at his own jokes in that picture.

 Nikki began volunteering with Finding Your Feet when she lost her leg below the knee, but she has since grown to be an invaluable member of staff.
-She co-ordinates all of our fundraisers and volunteers, and organises some of our Glasgow Trooper Clubs & fundraising events.
+She co-ordinates all of our clubs, fundraisers and volunteers, making sure amputees are getting access to a range of amazing activities and support.
 She loves Daim bars but she won’t share them with anyone, not even Meg.
 Meg is her leg.
-Yes, that’s right… she named her prosthetic leg – what’s strange about that?
+Yeah she named her prosthetic leg – what’s strange about that?

 Les is a below-knee amputee who volunteered for the charity before coming onboard in 2017.
 She’s based in Fife, and as well as playing a key role in our Well-being Team, she coordinates clubs and supports Troopers across all our areas too.
 She’s also the one that keeps our website all shiny and up to date, manages our private online groups for amputees and helps Troopers with any tech issues they have.
 When she’s not working on that, she’s kept busy having to explain her Fife slang to the rest of the group.
 Who is this Ken she always speaks of?